More about: Florence Accademia Gallery Tickets and Tours

 Started by Giorgio Vasari in 1560 under the instruction of Duke Cosimo I de' Medici, this palace and museum contains one of the most important and oldest art collections in the world, with two million visitors a year, making it the most visited in Italy.

-Its name, Galleria degli Uffizi, comes from the fact that it was designed to replace the Palazzo Vecchio as the seat of the Florentine magistrates' offices, being used as a residence and custodian of the artworks collected over decades by the Medici family, the most powerful and influential dynasty of the Renaissance in Florence, who stood out for their patronage of the most important scientists and artists of the time.
+Its name, Galleria degli Uffizi, comes from the fact that it was designed to replace the Palazzo Vecchio as the seat of the Florentine magistrates' offices, being used as a residence and custodian of the artworks collected over decades by the Medici family, the most powerful and influential dynasty of the Renaissance in Florence, which stood out for its work as patrons of its most important scientists and artists.

 Main works